 We came to America without a clue

 When November rolled around and Thanksgiving, too

-To celebrate my birthday, I addressed a group of Global Scholars at Chattanooga State Community College on the societal trends in this 2016 politics through the lens of cultural anthropology.
+To celebrate my birthday, I addressed a group of Global Scholars at Chattanooga State Community College on the societal trends in this political environemnt through the lens of cultural anthropology.
 Chattanooga is experiencing major cultural shifts as globalization transforms the South’s demographics.
 We are very much in need of a new generation with global leadership skills, multicultural expertise, and political involvement.

-Every spring, I write about domestic terrorism in the U.S. My articles began with the 168 people who died in the Oklahoma City bombing twenty years ago on April 19.
-I became the community/media liaison for Oklahoma’s Tulsa Jewish Federation shortly after the bombing destroyed the Murrah Building and so many lives.
+I used to write about terrorist destructors in the U.S. every spring.
+My articles began with the domestic terrorism of the Oklahoma City bombing more than twenty years ago on April 19.
+That’s when I became the community/media liaison for Oklahoma’s Tulsa Jewish Federation.
+It was shortly after the bombing destroyed the Murrah Building and so many lives were affected.
 I felt compelled to investigate what led to the deadliest bombing, prior to 9/11, on our native soil.
-The violent hatred that I saw then has not only continued, but expanded in recent years to encompass the entire year, punctuated with Spring surges.
+The violent hatred that I saw has not only continued, but has expanded globally, and now, it encompasses the entire year.